LevelUpMarketers/Thompson-Engineering/DEV_DIARY.md

 111. 2025-11-20: Force-set the QCI Database submenu root label to "Students" to override WordPress defaults when building the dashboard navigation.
 112. 2025-11-20: Added activation-time creation of the teqcidb_classes table to store class metadata and enrollment counts.
 113. 2025-11-20: Expanded the upload tab with selectable legacy record types and backend support for importing legacy class rows alongside students.
+114. 2025-11-29: Added student allow/deny list columns to the initial classes table schema for course and quiz access controls.